 Our dear Führer Adolf Hitler and Rudolf Hess sat in prison for what they believed in, we shall not depart from their principles and heroic efforts, on the contrary we shall follow in their footsteps and fight for what we believe in, namely a Norway built on National Socialism …”

-The authors claim that the immediate effect of the march appeared to be the founding of a Bootboys branch in nearby Kristiansand, and that for the next 12 months the city was ‘plagued’ by what the authors describe as incidents of violence directed against blacks and political opponents
+The authors claimed that the immediate effect of the march appeared to be the founding of a Bootboys branch in nearby Kristiansand, and that for the next 12 months the city was ‘plagued’ by what the authors describe as incidents of violence directed against blacks and political opponents.

 In 2002, the Norwegian Supreme Court overturned a previous conviction of Mr. Sjolie, finding that penalizing approval of Nazism would involve prohibiting Nazi organizations, which it considered would go too far and be incompatible with the right to freedom of speech.

-The authors contend that this decision lead to a violation of, amongst others, Article 4 of the International Covenant on Civil and Political Rights.
+The authors contend that this decision lead to a violation of, amongst others, Article 4 of the International Convention on the Elimination of All Forms of Racial Discrimination.

 (Alleged) target(s) of speech: Jews